rust-lang/rust/src/doc/rustc-dev-guide/src/miri.md

 concrete integer.

-However, a variable of pointer or reference *type*, such as `*const T` or `&T`, does not have to have a pointer *value*: it could be obtaining by casting or transmuting an integer to a pointer (as of <!-- date: 2021-01 --> January 2021 that is hard to do in const eval, but eventually `transmute` will be stable as a `const fn`).
+However, a variable of pointer or reference *type*, such as `*const T` or `&T`, does not have to have a pointer *value*: it could be obtained by casting or transmuting an integer to a pointer.
 And similarly, when casting or transmuting a reference to some actual allocation to an integer, we end up with a pointer *value* (`Scalar::Ptr`) at integer *type* (`usize`).
 This is a problem because we cannot meaningfully perform integer operations such as division on pointer